jamesec/evenc.github.io/o/ungoogled.md

 Latest version as of Apr 23, 2024, **on GitHub: 1.57.2**

 Initially, we've manually installed the `Chromium Web Store` extension.
-To use the latest version of uBlock Origin, **manual install it too**.
+To use the latest version of uBlock Origin, **manually install it too**.

 So, **Step 4:** Manually install the uBlock Origin extension.
 - Download uBlock0_1.57.2.chromium.zip from [here](https://github.com/gorhill/uBlock/releases/tag/1.57.2).